 Data and information were assembled and evaluated for quality per Section 6.1.4 of the Listing Policy.
 Each record was screened to interpret quality control metadata.
 Data and information that met Listing Policy quality standards were used as primary lines of evidence (“LOEs”) to make determinations of water quality standards attainment.
 Data and information that did not meet Listing Policy quality standards were considered ancillary LOEs.
 Erroneous or inaccurate data and information were not further considered.

-Quality review of data involved the application of filters to screen out data from stations with missing or inaccurate location information (latitude, longitude, and datum); data results that are less than or equal to the quantitation limit when the quantitation limit is greater than the water quality standard, objective, criterion or evaluation guideline; data flagged by a laboratory as rejected during quality control (“QC”) review; data from a quality control sample (laboratory duplicate, blank); and sample types that were not water quality-related data.
+Quality review of data involved the application of filters to screen out data from stations with missing or inaccurate location information (latitude, longitude, and datum); data results that are less than the quantitation limit when the quantitation limit is greater than the water quality standard, objective, criterion or evaluation guideline; data flagged by a laboratory as rejected during quality control (“QC”) review; data from a quality control sample (laboratory duplicate, blank); and sample types that were not water quality-related data.

 Data records that passed the screening filters were further evaluated based on available QC metadata and assigned estimated data quality tiers, as follows: